 The park was really busy and we liked the idea of sitting down for a refreshment in the air conditioning.
 We had read that the Teddy Roosevelt Lounge on the SS Columbia in the American Waterfront was a good place to have a mid-afternoon rest.
 We waited 45 minutes for a table and we couldn’t help but think that we could be using this time to do something more productive in the park.
 The Lounge serves expensive drinks and light meals and is beautifully themed.

-We grabbed some dinner and then the two older kids rode Tower of Terror with Fastpasses.
+We grabbed some dinner and then the two older kids rode Tower of Terror.
 Miles and I checked out the Fortress Explorations in the Mediterranean Harbour.
 Miles loved the pirate ship that you could board and explore in the Harbour.
 You can walk through the Fortress and explore the displays of nautical instruments and exhibits on the solar system.

-Fantasmic starts at 8pm and since we wanted to get good seats, we sat down at 7pm and waited.
+Believe Sea of Dreams is the new evening show at Disneysea at 7:20 pm.
+This show replaced Fantasmic.
 We were so tired by this point from a long day out in the heat that the kids dozed as we waited.
 We got to see the volcano erupting, which is quite the sight.
-Fantasmic is fabulous and definitely worth staying for.
-I love night-time Disney shows and this show features many of your favourite Disney characters on boats in Mediterranean Harbour.
+The Disney night shows are fabulous and definitely worth staying for.
 We always worry about the huge crowds departing a Disney park after the night show, but it wasn’t too bad.
 You have to be patient and keep a close hand on the kids, but we were able to move towards the exit fairly efficiently.